 The first stage of search engine optimisation (SEO) involves making your website’s structure and content more useful and appealing to both potential customers and search engines.
 We begin by identifying search phrases that your target market uses most frequently and ensure these terms feature prominently in your website’s content.
 Here’s the process:

 Finding the right SEO provider can be a challenge.
 If you don’t know much about online marketing the chances are you won’t know a good SEO provider from a bad one, or what to expect from their services.
+Here’s at White Chalk Road, we provide SEO for all industries, everything from local driving schools to large well-known international brands.

 If you’re planning to hire an SEO provider to benefit your business marketing, here are some fundamentals to consider.